-- In the Configure Backup Source and Destination step of the Configure Backup Schedule wizard, set the parameters as described in
+- In the Configure Backup Source and Destination step of the Configure Backup Schedule wizard, configure the backup source and destination,

 The name of the backup schedule.
-Database Backup generates a backup schedule name.
-We recommend that you set a descriptive name that makes the backup schedule easy to identify.
+DBS generates a backup schedule name.
+We recommend that you set a descriptive name that is easy to identify.
 Backup schedule names do not have to be unique.
-Backup Source Information Backup Mode

 Database Location The location of the database that you want to back up.
 Valid values:

 - ApsaraDB for Redis: backs up an ApsaraDB for Redis instance.
 You must also set the Redis Instance ID parameter.

 - ECS-Hosted Database: backs up a database hosted on an Elastic Compute Service (ECS) instance.
 You must also set the ECS Instance ID and Port Number parameters.

 - User-Created Database with Public IP Address <IP Address:Port Number>: backs up a self-managed database by using its public IP address.
 You must also set the Address and Port Number parameters.